Miles-Damian/Genshin-Dialogue-Skipper/README.md

-Just press "backslash(\)" and it will repeatedly press "F" to skip the dialogue
+Just press/toggle "backslash" symbol and it will repeatedly press "F" to skip the dialogue.